 Alright.
 But if you’re going to use Gmail for your customer support, at least do it right!
 And we’re going to help you get there.
 So we sat ourselves down in a nice big circle, drew a warm fire, and stormed out some cool hacks and tips you should know if you want to use Gmail to support customers.

 Use Stars to manage priorities, statuses and workflows

 All support emails are equal.
 But some are just more equal than the rest.
 Some emails require the expertise of a specific person in your team.
 And some are just super high priority which means you need to get working on them right away.

 Gmail lets you “star” emails and differentiate the most important ones from the rest.
 It’s a great idea to color code emails by priority (high priority issues get a red star, and the least priorities get a blue).

-You can also use a bunch of other icons to tag an email as a general question or problem report, and even, mark it’s status as resolved.
-The best part is, you can search through your inbox by these stars and pull out relevant emails too.
+You can also use a bunch of other icons to tag an email as a general question or problem report, and even, mark its status as resolved.
+The best part is, you can search through your inbox by these stars and pull up relevant emails too.

 Bubble critical issues to the top with Priority Inbox